himy2u/aiopsinsights/docs/index.md

 In-depth reviews of tools and frameworks, along with financial operations insights for managing your cloud and data infrastructure costs.

 ## Latest Updates

-- **May 2025**: Launched AIOps Insights blog!
-- Coming soon: Deep dive into the latest MLOps best practices
+- Coming soon: Deep dive into the latest AIOps best practices
 - Coming soon: Cost optimization strategies for LLM deployments

 ## Get Started